 It’s the length of time a visitor spends on a particular page before they click back to the SERP (from whence they came).
 And just for the record – dwell time is not the same as bounce rate (although it is closely related).

-How long someone stays on your page should be indicative of the quality of content you’re providing them, and by displaying your social feeds on your website will easily capture attention, engage your audience and increase their dwell time.
+How long someone stays on your page should be indicative of the quality of content you’re providing them, and displaying your social feeds on your website will easily capture attention, engage your audience and increase their dwell time.

 5. Always display fresh content

 If you don’t have time to constantly be creating and publishing new content to feed through to your audience, having your social feeds on your website will take the pressure off slightly.

 Your social feed will gather and display all of your content from across all of your social media channels, displaying it prominently on your site, on your apps and on any digital service you have.
 Every time you update one of your social channels, you’ll update your website too.

 If you’re investing time and money crafting great engaging social media content, why wouldn’t you want it used on your site too?